greensii/dros-adaptive-tracking/README.md

 Note that this same workflow was performed using all 10 cages, and also in a 10-fold leave-one-cage-out cross-validation

+Example input files for the first 1,000 sites on chromosome 2L are included in the test_data directory:
++  _founder_genotypes_1ksites.2L.snpTable.numeric_ is a comma-separated text file specifying the genotype of each founder line (columns) at each segregating site (rows).
+The first column lists the position of the site, the rest of the columns code for genotypes as follows:
+	+   0 is homozygous reference
+	+   1 is homozygous alternate
+	+   0.5 is heterozygous (should be very few of these with inbred lines)
+	+   -1 is missing genotype call
++  _HAFs_1ksites.Rdata_: contains the variables 'sites', 'samps', and 'afmat'
+	+   sites is a dataframe corresponding to the rows of afmat, with columns 'chrom' and 'pos'
+	+   samps is a dataframe corresponding to the columns of afmat, with columns 'sampID', 'tpt', and 'cage'
+	+   afmat is a numeric matrix of haplotype-inferred allele frequencies for each site (rows) in each sample (columns)
++  _glm_1ksites.Rdata_: contains the variable 'df.glm', a dataframe with GLM coefficients and p-values corresponding to the significance of parallelism at each time segment for each tested site

 Author: Sharon Greenblum, 2018-2019 Stanford University